Computer Science Department

 In-Person

 This course provides a deep investigation of foundational data structures and algorithms.
 Criteria for selecting appropriate data structures and algorithms for a given problem are presented.
 General problem solving is emphasized throughout the course.
 Specific topics include stacks, queues, lists, trees, searching, sorting, traversals, recursion, graphs, hashing, and complexity analysis.
 Prerequisite: CSCI 162.
-Three credits and a two-hour lab.
+Three credits and two-hour lab.

 Computer Organization